github-education-resources/classroom/docs/using-template-repos-for-assignments.md

-Importing starter code for assignments is a very useful feature and with GitHub recently shipping the template repositories, we can leverage them in Classroom to make importing starter code much easier, and faster!
+Importing starter code for assignments is a very useful feature and with GitHub recently shipping the template repositories, we can leverage them in Classroom to make importing starter code much easier and faster!

 ### How to use template repositories for an assignment?